 What makes us different?

-We are a social enterprise and all our income from our commercial services (assessment, teacher and parents courses, awareness training) is used to help fund our primary purpose to support adults disadvantaged by dyslexia.
+We are a social enterprise and all our income from our commercial services (assessments, teacher and parents courses, awareness training) is used to help fund our primary purpose: to support adults disadvantaged by dyslexia.

 We offer dyslexic adults:

 Information about dyslexia - this includes free dyslexia screening and an initial information session